6 Behaviors That Can Predict Narcissistic Rage

 6. Called on the Carpet

-If you allow them to control you and be their personal cheerleader, you may avoid the narcissist’s ire.
+You may avoid the narcissist’s ire if you allow them to control you and be your cheerleader.
 The minute you confront them about a lie or criticize them in the least, you’re in their verbal crosshairs.
-They use unbridled anger to cope with their anxiety from losing control.
+They use unbridled anger to cope with their anxiety of losing control.

-They guard their exaggerated self-image fiercely and will lash out if they think you are tarnishing it.
+They guard their exaggerated self-image fiercely and will lash out if they think you tarnish it.
 Even if your criticism is loving and constructive or they’ve overstepped their boundaries, their temper will flare.
 Narcissists often refuse to accept any shortcomings or own up to mistakes.

-Example: A narcissistic coworker constantly calls you at home to gripe about office politics.
-You’ve expressly told them that you’re not interested in these gossip games, especially in your private time.
+Example: A narcissistic coworker calls you home to gripe about office politics.
+You’ve expressly told them you’re not interested in these gossip games, especially in your private time.
 After you confront their behavior, they get angry and spread vicious rumors about you in the office.

 How to Avoid Narcissistic Rage